 Winners are selected by the National NAIDOC Committee following a judging process.
-Nominees will be shortlisted as Award Finalists, with the winner announced at the National NAIDOC Awards Ceremony in Alice Springs.
+Nominees will be shortlisted as Award Finalists, with the winner announced at the National NAIDOC Awards Ceremony.
 At all stages, the decision of the Committee is final and no discussion will be entered into.

 How are nominations judged?

 Nominations are scored based on the information provided in the nomination submission.
 Scoring categories take into account what information has been provided on achievements in the last 12 months.
 Only those nominations which are eligible (see Selection Criteria) will be considered.

 Who can be nominated for an Award?